Stray or Abandoned Animals

 - The next question is if you can you foster the animal while owners are looked for.
 If not , or you don’t think the animal was owned and you don't wish to adopt the animal, we recommend calling your local shelters to see if they have space to take in the animal.
 You can also reach out to friends and family members to help find it a loving home.

-Surrendering a stray to Friends of Strays
+Admitting a stray to Friends of Strays

 We are a limited admission animal shelter founded in 1978.
 Since we do not euthanize animals to make room for others, our space is limited.
 In order to maintain a safe and healthy environment for our animals, staff, and visitors, we must follow a structured admissions process.
 Therefore, we cannot accept walk-ins or drop-offs; pets are admitted by appointment only.
-If you cannot care for the stray that you have found and would like to discuss the possibilities of surrendering him or her to Friends of Strays for adoption, please follow the steps of our admissions process:
+If you cannot care for the stray that you have found and would like to discuss the possibilities of admitting him or her to Friends of Strays for adoption, please follow the steps of our admissions process:

 Email to request an admissions appointment